 "At this point I'm not even going to attempt to share another "target timeframe" for the first public flighting beyond saying that the 343 publishing team and our partners at Ruffian and Splash Damage are working hard to get the pieces in place to support flighting as soon as possible," wrote 343 on Halo Waypoint.

 Halo: Reach will release on Xbox One when it's ready, completing the collection, but on PC Reach will be coming first and go in order chronologically from there.
+Reach will arrive on December 3, while the rest of the games remain unannounced.

 That means it will go to Halo: Combat Evolved, Halo 2, Halo 3, Halo 3: ODST (Campaign) and then Halo 4 in that order.